mnot/I-D/rfc7320bis/draft.md

 {{?RFC8615}}.
 See that document for a description of the applicability of that mechanism.

-Note that this does not apply to Applications defining a structure of URIs paths "under" a resource under control of the server.
+Note that this does not apply to Applications defining a structure of URIs paths "under" a resource controlled by the server.
 Because the prefix is under control of the party deploying the application, collisions and rigidity are avoided, and the risk of erroneous client assumptions is reduced.